Ecobee vs. Nest: Testing the Newest Smart Thermostats in 2020

 I’ll compare and contrast the two most advanced smart thermostats (Ecobee SmartThermostat vs. Nest Learning Thermostat) by evaluating four categories: smarts, software, design, and setup.

-You want more control and don’t want to be locked into Google’s ecosystem.
-Ecobee works with all smart home platforms, making it a must-have for Alexa and Apple users.
-The major downside is that you need the c-wire, making setup harder than Nest if you don’t.
+Get Ecobee SmartThermostat if you want more control and don’t want to be locked into Google’s ecosystem.
+It's a must-have for Alexa and HomeKit users because it works with all smart home platforms.
+You need the c-wire, which makes setup harder than Nest if you don’t.

 Nest Learning Thermostat